Karbovanets/papers/POWS4.md

 `Se = E ÷ L ÷ P`.

-Finally we combine the profitability-driven stake `Si` and emission-driven stake `Se` into golden mean and get our `base stake`:
+Finally, we combine the profitability-driven stake `Si` and emission-driven stake `Se` into golden mean and get our `base stake`:

 `S = (Si + Se) ÷ 2`